lmarzen/dice-mosaic/README.md

 * Open a terminal(or command prompt on Windows) in the folder that contains the dice-mosaic program.

-* Run the program by typing `./dice-mosaic` on linux or `dice-mosaic.exe` if on windows, followed by any arguments shown above.
+* Run the program by typing `./dice-mosaic` if on linux or `dice-mosaic_x86.exe` if on windows 32-bit or `dice-mosaic_x64.exe` if on windows 64-bit, followed by any valid arguments.

 * Done.